-The two other company-wide performance goals for 2012 were customer growth in our post-paid PCS business and growth in Revenue Generating Units (RGUs) in the Shentel Cable business.
+The two other company-wide performance goals for 2014 were customer growth in the number of post-paid and pre-paid customers (weighted 75% and 25% respectively) in our PCS business and growth in Revenue Generating Units (RGUs) in the Cable business.
 These measures were chosen as performance objectives because of the Company's belief that increased customer growth reflects that the Company is providing good service and is a direct measure of how well the Company is performing in these business segments against alternative services.
-The goal for net customer additions anticipated continued growth over 2011 results, and the goal for Cable RGUs represented significant growth in RGUs over 2011 results.
-The growth in net additions in our post-paid PCS business was based on expectations for moderating demand for wireless services still being driven by demand for smartphones and additional mobile data capabilities but moderated by expectations of slightly increasing levels of churn.
-The budgeted growth in net additions in our Shentel Cable business was based on expected gains resulting from upgrades and new service offerings.
+The goal for net customer additions anticipated continued growth over 2013 results, and the goal for Cable RGUs represented significant growth in RGUs over 2013 results.
+The growth in net additions in our PCS business was based on expectations for demand for wireless services continuing to be driven by demand for smartphones and additional mobile data capabilities but moderated by expectations of slightly increasing levels of churn.
+The budgeted growth in net additions in our Cable business was based on expected gains resulting from upgrades and new service offerings.

-The growth components were weighted equally, and collectively represented 10% of the total target bonus for the Chief Executive Officer and the Chief Operating Officer, 20% of the total target bonus for the Chief Financial Officer and the Vice President-Marketing and Sales, and 25% for the Vice President-Legal.
-The targets for net additions were a minimum of 11,498 net post-paid PCS additions and 18,000 net cable segment RGU additions (below which no bonus would be earned on either component), goals of 12,775 net post-paid PCS additions and 20,000 net cable segment RGU additions (which represented 100% achievement toward each component) and highs of 13,414 net post-paid PCS additions and 21,000 net cable segment RGU additions (which represented 150% achievement, and beyond which no additional bonus would be earned on these components).
+The growth components were weighted equally, and collectively represented 10% of the total target bonus for the Chief Executive Officer and the Chief Operating Officer, 20% of the total target bonus for the Chief Financial Officer, and 10% of the total target bonus for the Vice President-Wireless and the Vice President-Cable.
+The targets were a minimum of 11,659 weighted net pre-paid and post-paid PCS additions and 6,168 net cable segment RGU additions (below which no bonus would be earned on either component), goals of 12,954 weighted net pre-paid and post-paid PCS additions and 6,893 net cable segment RGU additions (which represented 100% achievement toward each component) and highs of 14,249 weighted net pre-paid and post-paid PCS additions and 7,256 net cable segment RGU additions (which represented 150% achievement, and beyond which no additional bonus would be earned on these components).

-In 2012, actual net post-paid additions in the PCS business were 14,272, exceeding the 150% objective and resulting in a 150% achievement for this component for the Company's employees, including the named executive officers.
-Actual 2012 net RGU additions in the Shentel Cable business were 3,010, which failed to meet the minimum threshold, and resulted in a 0% achievement for this component for the Company's employees, including the named executive officers.
+In 2014, actual weighted net post-paid and pre-paid additions in the PCS business were 12,638, which exceeded the minimum threshold, resulting in a 75.6% achievement for this component for the Company's employees, including the named executive officers.
+Actual 2014 net RGU additions in the Cable business were 7,876, which exceeded the /maximum threshold, resulting in a 150% achievement for this component for the Company's employees, including the named executive officers.

-For 2012, individual objectives represented 20% of the total potential achievement toward the incentive bonuses of the Chief Executive Officer and the Chief Operating Officer, and were based on the financial performance of the Shentel Cable operations.
-The performance of the Shentel Cable operations was measured against thresholds of operating income before depreciation and amortization, which the Board of Directors viewed as an important performance measure of these operations.
-The targets were a minimum of \$6,942,043 (below which no bonus would be earned on this component), a goal of \$7,545,699 (which represented 100% achievement toward this component) and a high of \$7,847,527 (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
+For 2014, individual objectives represented 20% of the total potential achievement toward the incentive bonuses of the Chief Executive Officer and the Chief Operating Officer, and were based on the financial performance of the Cable segment.
+The performance of the Cable segment was measured against thresholds of operating income before depreciation and amortization, which the Board of Directors viewed as an important performance measure of these operations.
+The targets were a minimum of approximately \$13.6 million (below which no bonus would be earned on this component), a goal of approximately \$14.8 million (which represented 100% achievement toward this component) and a high of approximately \$15.4 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).

-The actual performance of the Shentel Cable operations failed to meet the minimum threshold, and resulted in a 0% achievement for this component for the Chief Executive Officer and Chief Operating Officer.
+The actual performance of the Cable segment exceeded the minimum threshold, and resulted in an 82% achievement for this component for the Chief Executive Officer and Chief Operating Officer.